|The Universe of Discourse|

 Anyway, I said that my favorite mural had been the Harriet Tubman one, and that it had been torn down before she was born.
 (As you can see from the picture, the building was located next to a parking lot.
 The owners of the building ripped it down to expand the parking lot.)

-But then Iris asked me to tell her about Harriet Tubman, and that was something of a puzzle, because Iris is only three and a half.
+But then Katara asked me to tell her about Harriet Tubman, and that was something of a puzzle, because Katara is only three and a half.
 But the subject is not intrinsically hard to understand; it's just unpleasant.
 And I don't believe that it's my job to shield her from the unpleasantness of the world, but it is my job to try to answer her questions, if I can.
 So I tried.

 "Okay, you know how you own stuff, and you can do what you want, because it's yours?"